How Does it Work?

 - Get to know the degree requirements of the major you want to pursue.

-- Get to know the Integrative Studies requirements (and competencies).
+- Get to know the General Education requirements.

-- While at Houghton, meet with your advisor regularly and the academic three-year advisor in the Academic records office.
+- While at Houghton, meet with your faculty advisor regularly and consult with the registrar's office.

 - Make use of your college breaks to take additional credit at Houghton or elsewhere.